TibFinance/TibDotNetSdk/README.md

-# Tib Dot Net Core  SDK
+# Tib Dot Net SDK

 This is a technical document on how to use the Tib DotNet SDK.